jorycz/iMac-5K-display-convert/README.md

 ![final assembly](cimages/1200_final%20build%20completed%20v2.jpeg)

 * Capacitors and inductors (which are slightly different from v1) are used and so different left holder is used.
 Right holder is bigger in v2 (it is the left holder from v1).
-* Fan tunnel to better remove hot air from power supply is used, but I added it also to v1.
+* Fan tunnel to better removal of hot air from power supply is used, but I added it also to v1.
 * 3D printed parts were improved and uploaded to my profile on [Printables.com](https://www.printables.com/@jorycz_3422851).

 ### Back of the display